-2021 is about saying We’re Kind of a Big Deal.
-Screw the French Riviera, we’ve got Le Nene River Area!
-Northampton and the county has taken a bit of a beating in recent years but we think this is a pretty special place and if we don’t believe we’re a force to be reckoned with, who will?
+2021 was about saying We’re Kind of a Big Deal.
+We clashed with the Cannes Film Festival but we said screw the French Riviera, we’ve got Le Nene River Area!
+Plus legendary Director Gareth Jones virtually jetting in from LA….
+Northampton has taken a bit of a beating in recent years but we think this is a pretty special place and if we don’t believe we’re a force to be reckoned with, who will?

 For 2022 we got back together in the town centre and we challenged people to Know Their Place.
 We had over 900 physical admissions plus online and held our first Northants Film & Television Expo.
 This year’s judges were Northampton-born Actor Callie Cooke (Wedding Season), BBC Radio’s Kerrie Cosh and EMU Films Producer Jim Mooney (Small Axe, Benediction).

 In 2023 Northampton Film Festival became an independent non-profit organisation.